Ivan the Terrible (Treblinka guard)

-Ivan the Terrible (born 1911) is the nickname given to a notorious guard at the Treblinka extermination camp during the Holocaust.
-The moniker alluded to Ivan IV, also known as Ivan the Terrible, the infamous Tsar of Russia.
-"Ivan the Terrible" gained international recognition following the 1986 John Demjanjuk case.
-By 1944, a cruel guard named "Ivan", sharing his distinct duties and extremely violent behavior with a guard named "Nicholas", was mentioned in survivor literature (Rok w Treblince by Jankiel Wiernik, translated into English as A Year in Treblinka in 1945).
-John Demjanjuk was first accused of being Ivan the Terrible at the Treblinka concentration camp.
+"Ivan the Terrible" (born 1911) is the nickname given to a notorious guard at the Treblinka extermination camp during the Holocaust.
+The moniker alluded to Ivan IV, also known as Ivan the Terrible, the infamous tsar of Russia.
+"Ivan the Terrible" gained international recognition following the 1986 case of Ukrainian–American John Demjanjuk.
+By 1944, a cruel guard named Ivan, sharing his distinct duties and extremely violent behavior with a guard named Nicholas, was mentioned in survivor literature (Rok w Treblince by Jankiel Wiernik, translated into English as A Year in Treblinka in 1945).
+He disappeared in 1945, and his fate is unknown.

+Demjanjuk was first accused of being Ivan the Terrible at the Treblinka concentration camp.
 Demjanjuk was found guilty of war crimes and was sentenced to death by hanging.
 Exculpatory material in the form of conflicting identifications from Soviet archives was subsequently released, identifying Ivan the Terrible as one Ivan Marchenko, leading the Supreme Court of Israel to acquit Demjanjuk in 1993 because of reasonable doubt.
 Demjanjuk was later extradited to Germany where he was convicted in 2011 of war crimes for having served at Sobibor extermination camp.
+While awaiting his appeal hearing, Demjanjuk died at the age of 91 in a nursing home.
+Under German law, his conviction did not enter into force due to his pending appeal, so he remains presumed innocent.

 Background

 Treblinka was managed by 20 to 25 SS overseers (Germans) and 80 to 120 Hiwi guards of various Soviet ethnicities, including Russian and Ukrainian Red army prisoners of war.
-They were assisted by a cadre of Jewish inmates known as Kapos, who were prisoner functionaries.
-The name Ivan was not an uncommon name in the camp.
+They were assisted by a cadre of Jewish inmates known as kapos, who were prisoner functionaries.
 Ivan is a common Ukrainian, Russian, and Belarusian given name.
 Volksdeutsche were known to have Slavic given names.
-An example would be Ivan Klatt, or a Volksdeutscher who served in the Sobibor extermination camp, as the Ukrainian guard leader.
-According to Rajchman six men called Ivan worked at Treblinka.
-The vast majority of Hiwi guards who were trained at the Trawniki concentration camp facility had to contend with the language barrier.
-However, there were a number of Volksdeutsche among them, valued because they spoke German, Ukrainian, Russian and other languages.
+An example would be Ivan Klatt, Ukrainian guard leader or a Volksdeutscher who served in the Sobibor extermination camp.
+According to Chil Rajchman six men called Ivan worked at Treblinka.

+The vast majority of Hiwi guards who were trained at the Trawniki concentration camp facility had to contend with a language barrier; however, there were a number of Volksdeutsche among them, valued because they spoke German, Ukrainian, Russian and other languages.
 They could also understand basic Yiddish.
-The German and Austrian SS command, local Poles, and Jewish inmates often referred to guards as Ukrainians not only because of their ethnicity, or because they originated from Ukraine, but because they spoke Ukrainian between themselves.
-Most of the squad commanders however were Volksdeutsche.
+The German and Austrian SS command, local Poles, and Jewish inmates often referred to guards as Ukrainians not only because of their ethnicity, or because they originated from Ukraine, but also because they spoke Ukrainian between themselves.
+Most of the squad commanders were Volksdeutsche.